Who Am I?

 Instead of fighting this urge and buckling down, I embraced it and advertised my landscaping services online.
 I found work at a private client’s residence in Beverly Hills, where the owner taught me how to properly care for, trim, and water plants in the landscape.
 This mentorship started a fire within me that has only grown throughout the years.

-Moving to Eugene, Oregon I continued my plant studies at two local nurseries, Armitage Wholesale and Eugene Wholesale.
+Moving to Eugene, Oregon, I continued my plant studies at two local nurseries, Armitage Wholesale Nursery and Eugene Wholesale Nursery.
 My mentors at Armitage taught me many valuable lessons about plant, tree, and herb care.
-It found me learning hundreds of Latin plant names to identify plants, and it also found me forging valuable lifelong relationships in the wholesale ornamental plant industry.
-During this time I joined a game-developing company Arctic7 and managed their social media accounts as they launched.
-This work allowed me to adapt my content creation skills to a new sector, and to expand my workflow to function with multiple teams and departments.
-Since then, I’ve been studying native plants in Hendrick’s Park Native Plant Garden, and have written numerous articles for Epic Gardening using my local surroundings.
+I learned hundreds of Latin plant names to identify plants, and I forged valuable lifelong relationships in the wholesale ornamental plant industry.
+During this time, I joined a game-developing company, Arctic7, and managed their social media accounts as they launched.
+This work allowed me to adapt my content creation skills to a new sector and to expand my workflow to function with multiple teams and departments.
+Since then, I’ve been studying native plants in Eugene, Oregon, and writing educational articles for Epic Gardening as a staff writer.

 My Mission